RKD podcast: Cornelis Kruseman

 Cornelis Kruseman - J.M.C.
 Ising Foundation

 These days Kruseman’s work can be seen in several Dutch museums, among which the Rijksmuseum.
 The biggest collection of his works is owned by the Cornelis Kruseman - J.M.C.
 Ising Foundation.
 This foundation was established in 1996 by Jozina Maria Cornelia Ising (1899-1996), a descendant of Cornelis Kruseman’s older brother.
-Its aim is to increase the awareness of Kruseman and his work and it supports among other things Eva Geudeker’s doctoral research.
+Its aim is to increase the awareness of Kruseman and his work and it supports among other things Eva Geudeker’s research.
 The collection can be viewed by appointment at de Lange Vijverberg 16 in The Hague.